AustinLeath/AustinLeath/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=austinleath.austinleath)

-hi, i'm [Austin Leath](https://austinleath.com), a full stack web developer and a freelance software engineer from Texas.
-I take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Austin Leath](https://austinleath.com), during the day I work remotely in the DFW area as a cloud engineer at [@aws](https://github.com/aws), but outside of that I am a full stack web developer and a freelance software engineer.
+I take great care in the experience, architecture, and quality of the things that I build.

+Most of my work is focused on the products over at [CodeCatch LLC](https://github.com/codecatchllc)

 - 💼 Got any freelance work?
 Reach me at [my email](mailto:austinleath18@gmail.com)
 - 💬 Feel free to ask me about anything.